uclibs/scholar_use_cases/submission/submission_use_cases.md

 `Done looks like:` I am able to choose which steps are handled by me, and which steps the user will perform in the submission process

+##Submission 20 - Reporting broken html links in metadata
+`As a:` Repository manager

+`I want to:` be able to identify broken HTML links in metadata

+`So that:` I can decide whether to remove or redirect broken links

+`Done looks like:` I can run a tool to automatically identify broken URLs by metadata record